Bundles and Custom Images

 Q: How long does it take for my Amazon WorkSpace to be available once I attempt to log in?

 A: If your Amazon WorkSpace has not yet stopped, your connection is almost instantaneous.
-If you Amazon WorkSpace has already stopped, in most cases it will be available within sixty to ninety seconds.
+If you Amazon WorkSpace has already stopped, in most cases it will be available within two minutes.
+For BYOL AutoStop WorkSpaces, a large number of concurrent logins could result in significantly increased time for a WorkSpace to be available.
+If you expect many users to log into your BYOL AutoStop WorkSpaces at the same time, please consult your account manager for advice.

 A: Most analog and USB headsets will work for audio conversations through WorkSpaces running Windows.
 For USB headsets, you should ensure they show up as a playback device locally on your client computer.